pvanvelsen/SubscriptoSite/src/content/terms.md

 ### 15.3 Maximum Liability Cap

-In jurisdictions that do not allow exclusion of liability, our total liability to you for all claims arising from your use of Subscriptin shall not exceed **$50 USD** or the amount you paid us in the past 12 months (currently $0, as the App is free).
+In jurisdictions that do not allow exclusion of liability, our total liability to you for all claims arising from your use of Subscriptin shall not exceed **$50 USD** or the amount you paid us in the past 12 months (whichever is greater).

 ### 15.4 Jurisdictional Exceptions